raihan-tanvir/Car_Arena_Car_Dealer_Site_AUST_CSE3100_SD_Project/README.md

 ## Car Arena is a website developed using *HTML, CSS, JavaScript* at the client side and raw *PHP* at the server side.

+### Some sample snapshot of the website is shown below

 <img src="docs/image/sc1.png" width=auto height=auto/>

 <table>